gu-mi/SeqDisp/README.md

 ### Power-Robustness Analysis of Statistical Models for RNA Sequencing (RNA-Seq) Data

 `SeqDisp` is an R package for evaluating the negative binomial dispersions methods commonly used in RNA-Seq data analysis.
-The methodologies are discussed in the manuscript **Power-Robustness Analysis of Statistical Models for RNA Sequencing Data** (under review).
+The methodologies are discussed in the manuscript **Power-Robustness Analysis of Statistical Models for RNA Sequencing Data** (by Gu Mi and Yanming Di, under review).
 Functions in `SeqDisp` have been used to generate all figures and tables displayed in the manuscript, plus some additional analysis tools for further investigations.

 ******

 We provide (Dropbox) links below to download R source codes and related supporting files for preparing the datasets and reproducing figures/tables in the manuscript.
-Typically the final figure outputs are not included as they are already shown in the manuscript, but other key results are provided when necessary.
+Typically the final figure outputs are not included as they are already shown in the manuscript, but other key results are also provided when necessary.

 ### Data Preparations